zchee/golang-wiki/Ubuntu.md

 $ sudo apt-get install golang-1.9-go
 ```

 > Note that golang-1.9-go puts binaries in /usr/lib/go-1.9/bin.
-If you want them on your PATH, you need to make the change yourself.
+If you want them on your PATH, you need to make that change yourself.

 Using snaps also works quite well: